vigneshnayagam/vigneshnayagam/README.md

 👋   Hi, I’m Vignesh Nayagam (@vigneshnayagam)

 👀   I’m interested in all things Product and Business.
-I’m currently a Product Marketing Manager at BrowserStack.
+I’m currently a Product Manager at BrowserStack, helping build a next-generation test reporting & analytics tool - Test Observability.

 🌱   I'm here to experiment and learn a thing or two about emerging tech and coding.